 The Road to the Kentucky Derby is in full swing, as Kentucky Derby qualifications are in progress.
 Churchill Downs is once again using a Kentucky Derby points system to determine the list of participants.
-This year marks the eighth consecutive year where the top thoroughbreds, trainers, and jockeys fight their way through Kentucky Derby prep races.
+This year marks the ninth consecutive year where the top thoroughbreds, trainers, and jockeys fight their way through Kentucky Derby prep races.

 In this article, we will answer the question–how does a horse qualify for the Kentucky Derby?
 We will also give you the full schedule of Kentucky Derby qualifications so you know exactly when and where to watch the Kentucky Derby preps.

 Key Races of the Road to the Kentucky Derby

 On the Road to the Kentucky Derby, there are three separate roads in which runners can qualify for the Kentucky Derby.

 The main road is held in North America (with one race in Dubai) and it consists of 35 races total.
 19 races are held in the Prep Season and 16 in the Championship Series.

 The other two roads include the series held in Japan and Europe.
 So, the invitations will also be handed to the points leaders in the seven-race European Road and four-race Japan Road.
 The races in the European Road take place in England, France, and Ireland.